-However, carpets are not waterproof, and can harbor mold and moisture depending on the material.
-Carpets may wear down over time when not kept properly, and can host fleas and bugs when not cleaned well.
+However, carpets are not waterproof and can harbour mould and moisture depending on the material.
+Carpets may wear down over time when not kept properly and can host fleas and bugs when not cleaned well.
 Keep in mind when choosing carpeted flooring that maintenance is key to its durability.

 Where to Use: Carpets are great to use in homes where there are children, as the carpet provides a cushion for toddlers while they learn to walk.
 Carpets are mostly used in bedrooms, but are great additions to dens and living rooms as well.
 Avoid using carpets in bathrooms and laundry rooms as these are high-humidity areas.

 Wooden flooring is both rustic and elegant, with several varieties of hardwood used to exhibit shades of brown, chestnut, red, ash, and even black flooring.
 Wood is a timeless material that is great for any kind of home design – from natural aesthetics to modern ones.

 Wooden flooring is easy to clean, especially when the wood is protected with a varnish or sealant to prevent moisture from seeping into the material.
 A good vacuuming, sweeping, and mopping will already keep wood clean and pristine!
 The natural look of wooden floors gives off a light, warm vibe around the home, and is a classic material to use in any home design.